A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Results

 In addition to variations of ERM, we evaluate several variations of DRO (section \ref{sec:dro_methods}).
 Each DRO approach can be interpreted as ERM applied to the distribution with the worst-case model performance under a class of distribution shifts.
 By casting the class of distribution shifts in terms of \textit{subpopulation shift}, \textit{i.e.} shifts in the subpopulation composition of the population, the training objective becomes aligned with maximizing worst-case performance across subpopulations.
 Each of the DRO approaches that we assess corresponds to a different way of assessing relative model performance across subpopulations.
-We use the unadjusted formulation of \citet{Sagawa*2020Distributionally} to define model performance for each subpopulation in terms of the average cross-entropy loss, as well as additive adjustments to the loss (section \ref{sec:additive_adjustment}) that scale with the estimated negative marginal entropy of the outcome (the \textit{marginal-baselined loss}) or with the relative size of the subpopulation, either proportionally \cite{Sagawa*2020Distributionally} or inversely.
+We use the unadjusted formulation of \citet{Sagawa*2020Distributionally} to define model performance for each subpopulation in terms of the average cross-entropy loss.
+As comparisons of the loss across subpopulations may not be contextually meaningful in cases when differences in the outcome incidence are present, we evaluate additive adjustments to the loss (section \ref{sec:additive_adjustment}) that scale with the estimated negative marginal entropy of the outcome (the \textit{marginal-baselined loss}).
+We also evaluate additive adjustments that scale with the relative size of the subpopulation, either proportionally \cite{Sagawa*2020Distributionally} or inversely, to account for differences in the rate of overfitting that may result due to differences in the sample size.
 We further propose an alternative DRO formulation that allows for flexible specification of the metric used to define worst-case performance (section \ref{sec:alternative_metrics}).
 In our experiments, we evaluate this formulation using comparisons of the AUC across subpopulations to define worst-case performance.
-As in the case of ERM, we evaluate DRO approaches with and without balanced sampling over subpopulations and apply worst-case early stopping.
-We apply the two worst-case model selection criteria (loss and AUC) separately for each of the five DRO configurations and in the aggregate over all DRO configurations.
+As in the case of ERM, we evaluate DRO approaches over a hyperparameter grid that includes balanced and unbalanced sampling rules, early stopping criteria, and objective-specific hyperparameters, but report only the results that follow from the application of the two worst-case model selection criteria (loss and AUC), separately for each of the five DRO configurations and in the aggregate over all DRO configurations.

 After model selection, we assess overall, disaggregated, and worst-case model performance on a held-out test set in terms of the AUC, the average loss, and the absolute calibration error (ACE) \cite{Pfohl_2021,Austin2019,Yadlowsky2019}.
 Confidence intervals for the value of each metric are constructed via the percentile bootstrap with 1,000 bootstrap samples of the test set.
 Confidence intervals for the relative performance compared to the pooled ERM approach are constructed via computing the difference in each performance metric on each bootstrap sample.